 I’ve grown organically too.
 Outdoors, it was successful.
 Indoors, the poopy, disgusting smell of organic nutrients, the fungus gnats and root aphids, the clogged-up fertigation systems, and the problem of determining proper pH were among many reasons I gave up using organic fertilizers indoors.

-But I kept hearing from readers about “veganic” marijuana growing using products made by a company called Dragonfly Earth Medicine that makes veganic nutrients and supplements.
-It intrigued me, because I’m vegan and consume nothing that comes from animals, but I’d never wondered if marijuana plants really like being fed poop, bone meal, blood meal and other animal-derived materials in organic fertilizers.
+Then I heard from readers about “veganic” marijuana growing using products made by a company called Dragonfly Earth Medicine that makes veganic nutrients and supplements.
+I’m vegan and consume nothing that comes from animals, but I’d never wondered if marijuana plants really like being fed poop, bone meal, blood meal and other animal-derived materials in organic fertilizers.

 The word veganic is a combination of the words vegan and organic, but there are many crucial differences between veganic and organic growing.
 For one thing, organic growing prohibits synthetic pesticides, nutrients elements, rodenticides, and genetically modified organisms (GMOs) while veganic farming does the same, but goes even further.
 Veganics avoids animal byproducts including manure, fish emulsion, krill, guano, feather meal, blood meal, and bone meal commonly found in organic fertilizers.
 Veganic nutrients don’t contain dead animals, nor do they contain synthetic and mined nutrients elements found in hydroponics feed programs.